BertrandGoulois/bank-transfer-api/README.md

 # Bank API Node.js

-This API demonstrates the design of a banking application in Node.js exposing REST endpoints.
-The project follows **Test Driven Development (TDD)** and uses **Sequelize**, **Express**, **Jest**, **SQLite** for testing, and **PostgreSQL** for production.
+This API implements a banking system in Node.js exposing REST endpoints.
+The project is built with **TypeScript**, follows **Test Driven Development (TDD)**, and uses **Sequelize** for database interaction. **SQLite** is used for testing, **PostgreSQL** for production.

-All commits are descriptive to trace development, allowing clear visibility of new features, tests, and fixes.
-The project demonstrates structured, maintainable, and secure handling of financial transactions.
+The architecture is modular, separating domain logic, use-cases, repositories, infrastructure, and interface layers.
+All tests pass, and the project demonstrates maintainable, type-safe, and secure transaction handling.

 ---